sbansal6/alpaca-mcp-server/README.md

 3. Update your `claude_desktop_config.json`:

   **Note:**\
     Replace <project_root> with the path to your cloned alpaca-mcp-server directory.
-This should point to the Python executable inside the virtual environment you created with `python3 -m venv venv` on terminal.
+This should point to the Python executable inside the virtual environment you created with `python3 -m venv venv` in the terminal.

 ```json
 {